-Throughout 2021, Producers Direct benefited from pro bono support from legal firm, Weil, Gotshal & Manges, who have acted on behalf of Producers Direct during Wefarm investment rounds.
-The value of these pro bono legal services included within the 2021 Accounts is £55,192.
+Throughout 2022, Producers Direct benefited from pro bono support from legal firm, Weil, Gotshal & Manges.
+The value of these pro bono legal services included within the 2022 Accounts is £131,287, with legal advice provided during 2022 on options for Producers Direct's legal restructure and Producers Direct's purchase of selected Wefarm assets.

-Producers Direct was also grateful for the in-kind contributions of smallholder farmers and key staff at the smallholder producer organisations who work with Producers Direct, who invested significant time without financial compensation in order to support the delivery of Producers Direct programme activities during 2021.
+Producers Direct was also grateful for the in-kind contributions of smallholder farmers and key staff at the smallholder producer organisations who work with Producers Direct, who invested significant time without financial compensation in order to support the delivery of Producers Direct programme activities during 2022.